 9. Stay Sober

-The average cost of a beer at an NFL game is $7.42, according to the Team Marketing Report.
-But it can be much higher in different cities.
-For example, it’s $10 at a San Francisco 49ers game and $10.75 at an Oakland Raiders game — all the more reason to consider staying sober and perhaps volunteer to be the designated driver.
+The average cost of a beer at an NFL game is $7.38, but it can be much higher in different cities.
+For example, it’s $10 at a San Francisco 49ers game and $9.75 at an Oakland Raiders game — all the more reason to consider staying sober and perhaps volunteer to be the designated driver.

 10. Opt for the Nosebleeds

 If you care more about saving money than being up close, just buy the cheaper tickets.

 Before buying team swag at the game, go home, get online and check Groupon for the NFL online shop.
 At the time of writing, Groupon was offering 27 coupons for the NFL online store, including 10 percent off your first order and up to 70 percent off the NFL Outlet.